JonasSL/FoodPlanner/README.md

 # FoodPlanner
-An iPhone app that can help you find a dish to make, based on the products you have.
+An iPhone app that can help you find a dish to make, based on the products you have in your fridge.

 # Description
 (danish)